How Can Airlines Use Advanced RFID Technology to Track Equipment & Parts?

 “We also have composite material that is regulated where compliance matters.
 When you talk about emergency equipment, it's not about just knowing that you have a life vest, it's about knowing that you have a life vest that's compliant, that it’s within regulations, and within the expiration date.
 For oxygen generators, in the time of an emergency when you are at an elevation where you need an oxygen mask, when that oxygen mask deploys, you want to know that the oxygen generator is going to create oxygen.
 There’s an expiration date on these oxygen generators, so compliance and safety will be the theme that continues to happen and why we do things that we do with RFID.”

-“There's a lead time that goes with that, and there's also the amount of the money that is spent on the composite.
-So now with the Descartes product, we're using [the material] and again and again.
+“There's a lead time that goes with that, and there's also the amount of money that is spent on the composite.
+So now with the Descartes product, we're able to use [the roll of material] again and again.
 The solution allows us to track it as soon as it comes into the room.
 Within a 2-minute time frame, it starts tracking the time out.
 As soon as it goes back in the freezer, within 2-minutes, it tracks the time out of the freezer.
 This saves us a lot of money and makes sure the material that we're using on board our aircraft is safe and it's compliant.
 These are some of the use cases that we're using with [the technology].”

-How Can RFID & BLE Technology Work Together?
+How Can RFID & Bluetooth Low Energy (BLE) Technology Work Together?

-“When I started hearing about BLE I'm like, wow, this is really cool.
-We could start merging these technologies like RFID have Bluetooth that could talk together in one system.
+“When I started hearing about BLE, I thought it was really cool.
+We could start merging these technologies, like RFID and Bluetooth, that could talk together within one system.
 That is my vision of ‘where's my stuff’, having a dashboard where one day I'll be able to say where something is, whether it's tracked with BLE, or if it's tracked with RFID.”

 Ken Lorow, Manager, TechOps Technology & Innovations, Engineering, Delta Airlines